kenuxi/EVA/README.md

 weaknesses.
 Your job would be to develop a modular, extensible anomaly visualization framework with graphical user interface that allows to evaluate different data visualizations techniques on user provided datasets.
-Time series datasets should be paid particular attention to.

 # Installing
 Create new python3 virtual environment: